Hokkaido Bake Cheese Tart

 I used the recipe I found at the Michelin Guide – Singapore as a starting place for my own Hokkaido Cheese Tart recipe.
 While I found the ingredients to be a pretty close approximation, I made a few changes of my own.
 I also found their bake times and heat to be way off.
 I’m also generally not big on making my own pastry dough for some reason.
 I find that most of the time store-bought to will suffice.
 That being said, if you want my favorite crust recipe, I use the one at Serious Eats.
 Or feel free to use your own!
 Try them both, see what you think!

-***update Bake has opened their first ever location in the Westfield Shopping Mall in San Francisco.
+***update: there is now a Bake Cheese Tart San Francisco location at the Westfield Mall.
 Check it out!
 Now back to your regularly scheduled baking***

 - 1 egg